git-akurian/TIBCO-Cloud-Integration-Fast-Track-Workshop/README.md

 So, how can a retailer change their established business process to provide an excellent customer experience and that too in a very short span of time?

 ### Can the retailer do 'something special' for a loyal customer?
-They can 'automatically' waive the shipping fees for their loyal customers !
+As an example, they can 'automatically' **waive the shipping fees for their loyal customers.**.
-Helps customers save time and money *(no need to contact customer service via phone or chat)* Retailer will also save on customer support esp. when their resources are spread pretty thin during this crisis time.
+Customers will save time and money *(no need to contact customer service via phone or chat)*.
+Retailer will also save on customer support esp. when their resources are spread pretty thin during this crisis time.

 ### How can this business requirement of enchancing the customer experience be achieved?